Chewrs/random_dog/README.md

 ## Usage
 You can try the website on [this link](https://chewrs.pythonanywhere.com/dog).

-for try make your own by follow the step below.
+You can try to make your own by follow the step below.
 1. clone this repository
 ```
 git clone https://github.com/Chewrs/random_dog.git